 NASA needs a plug-in/extension for Outlook/Exchange Server that converts the TCP-based protocols used by Outlook (on-board the ISS) to communicate with an Exchange server (on Earth) to instead use the DTN Bundle Protocol.
 If a plug-in is not feasible, then any other type of mechanism or gateway application is sufficient.

-1. The solution must include both ends of the communication (client-side and server-side).
+1. The solution includes both ends of the communication (client-side and server-side).

-2. The DTN support code shall not cause interference with other ground users that are using the same Exchange server without DTN.
+2. The DTN support code does not cause interference with other ground users that are using the same Exchange server without DTN.

 —–1.
 Unpredictable suspension of communication for up to 4 hours.